Call for Entries

 The project will be edited by Iván Carrillo, an experienced science journalist and editor based in Mexico.
 There will be a calendar for editing, as well as a non-negotiable deadline.
 The winning team agrees to comply with the editing and publication schedule for the project.
 As many corrections and modifications will be made as necessary during the editing process.

-The project will be presented to editor Iván Carrillo in Spanish and our experienced team will translate the project to English and Portuguese.
+The project will be submitted to the editor in Spanish and our experienced team will translate the project to English and Portuguese.

-The Cross-Border Scientific Journalism Project is open to any journalist who works for or frequently collaborates with a newspaper, magazine, radio, television, or online media organization in Latin America.
+The call for entries is open to any journalist who works for or frequently collaborates with a newspaper, magazine, radio, television, or online media organization in Latin America.
 Journalists working at media organizations and freelance journalists are eligible to apply.
-Those who work in public relations positions or who are institutional spokespersons are not eligible to apply for a Cross-Border Science Journalism grant.
+Those who work in public relations positions or who are institutional spokespersons are not eligible to apply.

 To ensure credibility and fairness, an international panel of judges will select the winning team in each category.
 The decision of the judges will be final.

-The winning team agrees to credit the Howard Hughes Medical Institute (HHMI) and InquireFirst in all publications and communications where the project is mentioned.
+The winning team agrees to credit InquireFirst in all publications and communications where the project is mentioned.

 Cross-border science journalism projects will be published by media organizations in Latin America and the United States.
-Editor Iván Carrillo and Project Coordinator Lynne Walker will work with a variety of media organizations to ensure projects have the widest possible distribution.
+Iván Carrillo and Project Coordinator Lynne Walker will work with a variety of media organizations to ensure that the projects have the widest possible distribution.

 • A completed questionnaire that describes the project.
 You can find a link to the questionnaire below this text.